 Fortunately, today there are many over-ear headphones that have breathable and sweat-resistant ear pads, and some headphones even come with interchangeable ear pads, so you can have a training kit and an everyday kit.

 A relatively new type headphones on the market today is the open-ear headphones, which are characterized by not blocking the ear canal and therefore the ear is “open” while listening to music.
 There are different types, but the most common ones are those that works with “Bone-conduction”.
 It means the sound is transmitted primarily through the cheekbone.
 It may sound a bit strange, but it’s completely harmless and it actually works really well in practice.

 Advantages: The biggest advantage of this type is that your ears are not covered, so you can hear the sounds of traffic and the surroundings while you run.
 At the same time, the comfort is really good as there is nothing that pressures or irritates the ear itself.
 Bone-conduction headphones have also proven to be good for people with partial hearing loss as the sound both hits the eardrum but also goes directly to the inner ear.

 Disadvantages: The sound quality is slightly inferior comparing to the other types, but the sound is still more than good enough for the most needs.
 And if you push the volume up very high, the headphones will literally vibrate.
 It’s not uncomfortable, but it just feels a little weird in the beginning.

 There are many other criteria to evaluate headphones today – like noise cancelling.
 But this post is more an introduction to music opportunities when running and music here can be a great motivation factor.
 But running is still the most important and then it’s up to you, what to choose on your running days.

-If you are a big online shopper like myself , I hope you enjoy this review and if you have any questions about Using Headphones for running or want to leave your own Personal review, please leave a comment below.
+If you are a online shopper like myself , I hope you like this review and if you have any questions about using Headphones for running or want to leave your own Personal review, please leave a comment below.